yahoo/serviceping/README.rst

 Ping port 80 (http) on www.yahoo.com
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we ping www.yahoo.com via http (port 80).
+By pinging www.yahoo.com via http (port 80), we can clearly see the
-It is easy to see that that address has multiple hosts responding and the
-latency of each request.
+multiple hosts responding and the latency of each request.

 .. code-block::